nkoshimoto/genulens/README.md

 ### v1.2 (June 2022)
 - Although Koshimoto et al. (2021) did not developed their Galactic model for the Galactic Central region (|b| < 1 deg.), the nuclear stellar disk (NSD) component was added to `genulens` due to a demand.
 Although it was not fitted to the data for the Galactic Central region, we have confirmed that there is no major discrepancy with the star count data by the GALACTICNUCLEUS survey (Koshimoto et al., in preparation).
 - Accordingly, the position of the Galactic Center in the model was changed from (l, b) = (0, 0) to (l, b) = (-0.056, -0.046), which is the position of Sgr A*.
+- The directory hierarchy was also changed.
+The former nkoshimoto/genulens/genulens was deleted and its contents were brought under nkoshimoto/genulens/.
+Therefore, if you have been using a wrapper program that assumes the previous directory structure, please change it.
 - I have made a significant revision on the [Usage.pdf](https://github.com/nkoshimoto/genulens/blob/main/Usage.pdf).  , which explains many options available in `genulens`.

 ### v1.1 (June 2021)
 On June 3 2021, we released version 1.1 using a random number generator from GSL (GNU Scientific Library).